Mohammadreza0083/CpuScheduling/README.md

 3. Run the application

 ### Method 2: Using Shortcut
-1. Double-click on the `CpuScheduling` shortcut on your desktop
+1. Double-click on the `CpuScheduling` shortcut
 2. The application will start automatically

 ### Using the Application